-The amended Code was published in October 2016.
-This amended Code replaces the Code of Conduct for Agents and Sales Representatives 2011.
-Agents and sales representatives had a two month transition period to become familiar with the new code before it became fully operational.
+The new Code was published in October 2016.
+It replaces the existing Code of Conduct for Agents and Sales Representatives 2011.
+Agents and sales representatives, including property managers, had a two month transition period to become familiar with the new code before it became fully operational.